SirJonthe/retro3d/README.md

 ## About

-Retro3d is a small 3D game engine designed to be cross-platform, extensible, and easy to use.
+Retro3d is a small 3D game engine written in C++ designed to be cross-platform, extensible, and easy to use.

 The engine started development as a response to game developers using Unity or Unreal Engine to develop games that aim to look and feel retro.
 The illusion often falls short when using a modern engines as a result of their modern capabilities.
 The goal of the engine is to easily create games that feel more retro than what can be easily achieved in a modern game engine - Games made with retro3d automatically look and feel retro without impacting playability.